viklund/courses/assembly/1611/exercises/illumina_assembly.md

 ## Exercise: Illumina Assembly

 In this exercise you will assemble genomes de novo using commonly used assembly software.
-You will work with Illumina data of _Saccharomyces cerevisiae S288c_, data that was downloaded from the NCBI Short Read Archive (SRA) and subsampled to make faster, crappier assemblies.
+You will work with Illumina data of Rhodobacter sphaerioides, data that was used in the GAGE-B comparison of assemblers.
+All settings used for the different programs are the ones used by the GAGE-B project.
 Due to time-restrictions we are forced to stick to assemblers that run quickly, but if you have an assembly project of your own you are encouraged to try other assemblers too.
-Remember that no assembler is best for all projects; it is recommended to try several.
+Remember that no assembler is best for all projects; if possible you need to try several.

 **Questions**